d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 Y
 ```

-Let us apply the kernel to the transposed image.
+Let's apply the kernel to the transposed image.
 As expected, it vanishes.
 The kernel `K` only detects vertical edges.

 ```{.python .input}